frantjc/actions/README.md

     # Repository to authenticate and push the chart to.
     # Receives HTTP PUT with the Helm Chart .tgz to the path
     # /$CHART_NAME-$CHART_VERSION.tz with Basic Authentication
     # if username and password are specified.
-    #
+Required if push is true.
-    # Other examples:
+    # More examples:
-    # cm://chartmuseum.mycorp.net/
+    #  - cm://chartmuseum.mycorp.net/
-    # oci://ghcr.io/frantjc/actions
+    #  - oci://ghcr.io/frantjc/actions
     repository: https://jfrog.mycorp.net/artifactory/helm-local
     # Whether or not to update dependencies when packaging.
 Default true.
     dependency-update: true
     # Set the appVersion on the chart to this version.
-    app-version: v1.0.0
+    app-version: 1.0.0
-    # Set the version on the chart to this semver version.
+    # Set the version on the chart to this SemVer.
     version: v1.0.0
     # Repository username.
     username: ${{ secrets.HELM_REPO_USERNAME }}